Creating a SQL Server hierarchical query can be incredibly useful, but also very difficult without the right tools.

 - For each level of recursion add on the current department with a separator to the current path.

-To implement this let’s start with the original departmentsCTE query from the last chapter as seen in the following code:
+To implement this let’s start with the original departmentsCTE query from the last chapter as seen in the following SQL Server hierarchical query:

 ;WITH departmentsCTE AS